-·A Lesson in Astronomy.
+A Lesson in Astronomy.

 They were young and romantic, and although the minute hand was pointing to 12 o'clock they stood upon the porch gazing at the stars.

 "That's Jupiter, dear, isn't it?" she murmured.

 "Yes, pet, and that is Sirius," he replied, pointing to another star.
 "Are you Sirius ?" she cooed. he kissed her several times.
-Then he pointed upward and said : "That's Mars, dove."
-"And that's pa's," she whispered, as footstep sounded inside really "poulticed."
-The doctor should ashamed, and therefore I mean to smoke."
+Then he pointed upward and said : "That's Mars, dove.
+"And that's pa's," she whispered, as a footstep sounded inside.